The Cost of Trenchless Services in Georgia

 While the cost of pipeline repair varies from project to project, there are some parameters home and business owners can expect to fall within.
 Generally, a smaller pipeline repair job will cost somewhere between $3,000 and $5,000, whereas larger-scale projects can cost anywhere from $4,000 to $20,000.
 With such a large range, how can you determine where your project can expect to fall on that scale?
 Here are a few factors the team at North Georgia Inliners uses to determine costs:

 Existing Pipe’s Material

 Not all pipes are created equal.
 Some lines, such as PVC, are very durable and are much less prone to corrosion over time.
 Other materials, such as Orangeburg, are less hearty and are vulnerable to decay and damage on a larger scale.
 If the existing pipe’s material has caused it to weaken throughout, the repair process could be more complicated and therefore more expensive.
 Additionally, certain materials, like iron, are vulnerable to scale damage which can impact the scope of the project.
-Pipes must be descaled before they can be repaired, and the descaling process can takes between one hour and a full day, impacting labor costs.
+Pipes must be descaled before they can be repaired, and the descaling process can take between one hour and a full day, impacting labor costs.

 Healthy and well-maintained pipes are easier to work on, and therefore easier to repair.
-Usually with these types of pipes we see limited leaks and points of corrosion, meaning the entire operation is much simpler and smaller in scale.
+Usually, with these types of pipes, we see limited leaks and points of corrosion, meaning the entire operation is much simpler and smaller in scale.
 With pipes that are experiencing more longstanding issues such as widespread corrosion or scale build-up, more steps are needed to guarantee the pipe is functional.

 Size of the Pipe

-Smaller pipes require less materials.
+Smaller pipes require fewer materials.
 If your pipe’s diameter is relatively narrow you can expect to pay less.
 Larger pipes, however, will take more epoxy resin to coat properly and will therefore likely cost more to repair.